forestryio/forestry.io/hugo/content/blog/sawmill-a-layout-composer-for-hugo-and-forestry.md

 ## Using Sawmill

 Sawmill includes a handful of components for building dynamic landing pages, and is packaged with Forestry configuration files so your front matter templates are already configured.
-Select the **Page** front matter template when creating a page in Forestry in order to use this layout builder.
+Select the **Page** front matter template when creating a page in Forestry in order to use this page builder.

 ### Forestry Blocks

 Forestry has a type of front matter field designed for the express purpose of creating modular content sections like this.
-We call it **Blocks.**
+We call it [**Blocks**](/features/blocks/).

 ![Forestry blocks template selector](/uploads/2018/04/blocks-field-templates.png)